sculptdotfun/mesh/README.md

 The discovery layer (and optional micropay-per-call layer) for Model Context Protocol (MCP) servers.

+**Any MCP server can join** - Use our SDKs for instant setup, or bring your own manifest.

 ## Mission

 Become the global search and instant connect layer for MCP servers, with optional x402 micropayments.
 Help agents find tools, help builders earn USDC per call without managing API keys.